 **Please note that a $10 fee is applied per student taking the assessment.**

 Exploring Interests, Careers, and Majors: Strong Interest Inventory

-Have students take the Strong Interest Inventory to discover what might motivate them in a work setting, identify possible professional and leisure interests, and consider how interests align with professionals who are happy in their jobs.
-Technology is not required but can be incorporated.
+Discover what might motivate you in a work setting, identify possible professional and leisure interests, and consider how your interests align with professionals who are happy in their jobs.

 Personalities in the Workplace: Myers-Briggs Type Indicator

 ENFJ, ISTP, INFJ — Unscramble these Myers- Briggs Types and learn how you, with your specific type, can work effectively with others in any organization or group setting.
 Beyond career exploration, this can be a useful tool for student clubs, teams, and staff groups who want to build cohesion.